Performance Appraisal Forms

 • Establish SMART goals for the upcoming assessment period

-• Maintain a professional or respectful tone when filling out the form
+• Maintain a professional tone and be respectful tone when filling out the form

 FAQs about Performance Appraisal